 Our sunroom, with its three walls of large windows, has always been a well-used space.
 The big steam radiator in this area keeps things toasty even on the coldest Chicago winter night.
-A neighbor pondered whether the room was once an external balcony that was turned into an interior room, hence the concrete floor – the only room in the apartment that has such a finish.
-Maybe.
-That might explain why the floor slopes here and there (have I mentioned my apartment has sloping floors?); if it was an outside space there wouldn’t have been a need for a fine finish.
+We think the room was once an external balcony that was turned into an interior room, hence the concrete floor – the only room in the apartment that has such a flooring finish.
+That might explain why the floor slopes here and there.
+(Have I mentioned my apartment has sloping floors?).
 However it came to be, we’ve always loved this room.
 Taking it to the next level by dealing with the floor was never a question for us, it was just a matter of time.

 (This post may contain affiliate links.
 Check out our affiliate disclosure for more info.)